Cake celebration 1

 Bake for 60-65 mins until springy to touch.

-Invert cake and funky absolutely in a pan before doing away with it.
+Invert the cake and funky absolutely in a pan before doing away with it.

 Pineapple buttercream frosting